marylongnguyen/alta3research-python-cert/README.md

 What things are needed to install the software and how to install them.
 For now, maybe copy in "how to install python and python3 using apt."

+install python3 by using:
+$ sudo apt install python3-pip -y

+install crayons library by using:
+$ pip install crayons

 ## Built With

 * [Python](https://www.python.org/) - The coding language used